eatthoselemons/vimrc/README.md

 For YouCompleteMe you will need python support so run the following commands:
-`pip install -upgrade neovim
+`pip install --upgrade neovim
-pip2 install -upgrade neovim
+pip2 install --upgrade neovim
-pip3 install -upgrade neovim`
+pip3 install --upgrade neovim`

 Which should give neovim the python support needed for YouCompleteMe